-The accommodation has been designed to be very flexible either for private expeditions or undertaking scientific voyages.
+The accommodation has been designed to be very flexible.
 She can be used as a luxury cruiser for a couple, or perhaps 2 couples.
 Crew are easily provided for in the crew cabin adjacent to the galley.
 They would use the day head.
 She can also be used as a long distance racer as there are bunks for 11 if we include the setees.
 Because of her extremely strong hull, she would be suitable for polar use either as a private expedition or undertaking scientific voyages.

 Hoek Design had all the rigging analysed so all hardware and lines would be adequately sized.